Nursing BSN

 RN to BSN Students will transfer approximately 67 credits from an associates degree curriculum.
 Please see the Block Transfer policy for more information.

-Core Requirements: If one of these PHL/THE courses were completed as part of your ASN program @ SJU, they will apply to the core requirements; however, to meet program credit hours a student will need to take a 3 credit general elective.
+Core Requirements: If one of these PHL/THE courses were completed as part of your ASN program at Saint Joseph's University, they will apply to the core requirements; however, to meet program credit hours a student will need to take a 3 credit general elective.

 67 transfer credits + 53 RN to BSN curriculum credits = 120 credits